 Velocity picks up where Crush left off, and shows us a side of Vail we’ve never before seen (heck, it’s a side she’s never seen herself), facing off against extremely dangerous foes whose deadly game goes well beyond serial killers.
 Covert operative Hector DeSantos (from The Hunted) teams up with Vail—and reader and reviewer response was off the charts.
 It was named one of the Top 5 Best Books of the Year for Library Journal, and it made several other Top 10 “Best of the Year” lists.

 Although I’d planned to give Vail a one book rest after Velocity, a new idea came to me: it was as simple as “Karen Vail on Alcatraz.”
 As the days passed, the storyline took shape—and I got so excited about it that I had to write it.
 Inmate 1577, the fourth Vail novel, brings Vail back to the place of her worst nightmares (from Crush and Velocity): the west coast.
 Chasing a serial killer of elderly women in and around San Francisco, the key appears to be a mysterious island ripped from city lore with secrets that go back five decades: The Rock.
 Alcatraz.
-Many people feel that Inmate 1577 is my finest novel, though with the release of Hard Target (which brings back Hector DeSantos and pairs him with a new character, Aaron “Uzi” Uziel, with substantial contributions from Vail), some now feel that Hard Target may be my best.
+Many people feel that Inmate 1577 is my finest novel, though after the release of Hard Target (a terrorism thriller that brings back Hector DeSantos and pairs him with a new character, Aaron “Uzi” Uziel, with help from Vail), there were rumblings that Hard Target may be my best.